tlaroy/crafting-gathering/README.md

 Installation Manifest: https://raw.githubusercontent.com/tlaroy/crafting-gathering/main/module.json

 The module installs all the CRAFTING SYSTEM Compendiums.
-It also downloads a spreadsheet design reference and a zip of all the Mastercrafted export JSON files.
+It also downloads a spreadsheet design reference and a zip file of all the Mastercrafted export JSON files.
 Look in your Data\modules\crafting-gathering folder.

 ## Item Compendiums